Swine Flu (cont.)

 - Flu Fighter Foods Slideshow Pictures

 In 1976, there was an outbreak of swine flu at Fort Dix.
 This virus is not the same as the 2009 H1N1 outbreak, but it was similar insofar as it was an influenza A virus that had similarities to the swine flu virus.
 There was one death at Fort Dix.
-The government decided to produce a vaccine against this virus, but the vaccine was associated with neurological complications (Guillain-Barré syndrome) and was discontinued.
+The government decided to produce a vaccine against this virus, but the vaccine was associated with rare instances of neurological complications (Guillain-Barré syndrome) and was discontinued.
 Some individuals speculate that formalin, used to inactivate the virus, may have played a role in the development of this complication in 1976.
 There is no evidence that anyone who obtained this vaccine would be protected against the 2009 swine flu virus.
 One of the reasons it takes a few months to develop a new vaccine is to test the vaccine for safety to avoid the complications seen in the 1976 vaccine.
 Individuals with active infections or diseases of the nervous system are also not recommended to get flu vaccines.

 Early in the spring of 2009, H1N1 flu virus was first detected in Mexico, causing some deaths among a "younger" population.
 It began increasing during the summer 2009 and rapidly spread to the U.S. and to Europe and eventually worldwide.
 The WHO declared it first fit their criteria for an epidemic and then, in June 2009, the WHO declared the first flu pandemic in 41 years.
 There was a worldwide concern and people began to improve in hand washing and other prevention methods while they awaited vaccine development.
 The trivalent vaccine made for the 2009-2010 flu season offered virtually no protection from H1N1.
 New vaccines were developed (both live and killed virus) and started to become available in September-October 2009.
-The CDC established a protocol guideline for those that should get the vaccine first.
+The CDC established a protocol guideline for those who should get the vaccine first.
 By late December to January, a vaccine against H1N1 was available in moderate supply worldwide.
 The numbers of infected patients began to recede and the pandemic ended.
 However, a strain of H1N1 was incorporated into the yearly trivalent vaccine for the 2010-2011 flu season because the virus was and is still present in the world populations.